3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

 The next thing you need to do is control your midbrain emotions.

-Your paleomammalian midbrain sees the uncertainty of COVID-19 as a stressor, which triggers anxiety, stress, and fear.
+Your paleomammalian midbrain sees uncertainty as a stressor, which triggers anxiety, stress, and fear.

-It can create a worse-case-scenario of your life, which causes you to feel more vulnerable than you really are.
+Your brain can create a worst-case scenario of your life—aka catastrophising—which causes you to feel more vulnerable than you really are.

 But what does your emotional midbrain want most of all?
 To seek pleasure and avoid pain.

-So, to control your midbrain’s emotional reactions, you need to focus on the things that can reduce anxiety, stress and fear about COVID-19.
+So, to control your midbrain’s emotional reactions, you need to focus on the things that can reduce anxiety, stress and fear about the perceived threat or stressful situation you may be facing.

 This means changing the context of what’s triggering anxiety by invoking your higher reasoning centres.

-You can change the context by inserting a ‘but’ after any stress-evoking thought or emotion, such as:
+You can change the context by inserting a ‘BUT!’ after any stress-evoking or negative thought or emotion, such as these:

 Changing the context from a negative, stress-evoking one to a more positive, stress-reducing one will help you to control your midbrain emotions and allow your more rational, higher centres of the brain to take charge.